Frequently Asked Roofing Questions

 Why is a roof so expensive?

-Most factors that affect the price of a roof are costly, for example, materials, labor, tools, insurance, plywood, landfill cost, and more.
-Insurance for a roofing business is one of the most expensive due to the high risk of injury or death.
+The majority of factors that impact the cost of a roof tend to be expensive, such as materials, labor, tools, insurance, plywood, landfill expenses, and others.
+Among these, insurance for a roofing business is often the most expensive due to the significant risk of injury or fatality associated with the job.

 Why are roof estimates so different?